Pages

 As I was sitting listening to music that my husband is leading the church family in singing worship tomorrow, I realized I was truly feeling home!

 Change is hard, very hard.
 Even when it's for the best and it's a good change, we look back with longing so often.
 Example?
-Israelites in the dessert heading away from Egypt, "why can't we go back.....?" with a whine and a foot stomp.
+Israelites in the desert heading away from Egypt, "why can't we go back.....?" with a whine and a foot stomp.

 Exodus 16:3 The Israelites said to them, “If only we had died by the Lord’s hand in the land of Egypt, when we sat by pots of meat and ate all the bread we wanted.
 Instead, you brought us into this wilderness to make this whole assembly die of hunger!”